How Much Does College Cost? Discover Important Information That You Need to Know

 Additionally, if you are living or working off campus, then you will want to consider your daily transportation costs.
 During the 2018-2019 school year, average transportation expenses for full-time students in community colleges and traditional colleges and universities ranged from $1,050 to $1,800 per year.2 So as you try to figure out how much college will cost per month, it may be helpful to look at the 2019 average cost of monthly public transportation passes in several major cities:7

 Budgeting for College

 You can see from the sections above that there are several things to consider when determining the cost of college education.
 Every student faces different circumstances, but you can get an idea of the average college student budget in order to determine a ballpark figure.
-The College Board conducted a survey for the 2015-2016 school year and broke down average student budgets as detailed below.
-(Note that all of the expenses listed are directly college-related and do not include things like food, clothing, and entertainment.)1
+College Board data for the 2018-2019 school year gives average student budgets as detailed below.
+(Note that all of the expenses listed are directly college-related and do not include things like food, clothing, and entertainment.)2

-- Total yearly budget for a community college student who commutes to campus—$16,883
+- Total yearly budget for a community college student who commutes to campus—$17,930

 - Tuition and fees—20.4 percent